Academic Catalog

 BGRD 50300 Governmental and Nonprofit Accounting (NLA)

-This course examines the accounting principles and practices of governmental and nonprofit organizations.
-Topics include: regulatory bodies and standards, the conceptual framework for financial reporting, fund accounting, preparation of financial statements, audit issues related to governmental and nonprofit organizations, and tax compliance issues for nonprofits.
+Evaluates the accounting principles and practices of governmental and nonprofit organizations.
+Interprets standards from regulatory bodies, the conceptual framework for financial reporting, fund accounting, preparation of financial statements, audit issues related to governmental and nonprofit organizations, and tax compliance issues for nonprofits.
+Develops models including fiscal-stress analysis.
+Open to seniors with permission of the business graduate program director.
+Prerequisites: ACCT 34600.
 (Y)

 BGRD 50400 Advanced Financial Reporting (NLA)

-Detailed study of special topics in financial reporting, including business combinations, partnerships, branches, foreign currency transactions, and government and not-for-profit accounting.
-Other topics will vary to reflect recent professional pronouncements and emerging financial reporting issues.
-Prerequisites: ACCT 34600; graduate standing; (open to seniors by permission of the MBA Program Director).
-Required for M.S. in Accounting.
+Evaluates special topics in financial reporting, including business combinations, partnerships, foreign currency transactions, fiduciary accounting and analytics.
+Summarizes recent professional pronouncements and emerging financial reporting issues.
+Open to seniors with permission of the business graduate program director.
+Prerequisites: ACCT 34600.
 (Y)

 BGRD 51500 Marketing Research